bayareala8s/training/non-technical/product/README.md

    - Can you discuss a time when competitive analysis influenced your product strategy?

-Certainly!
 Here is a comprehensive answer to the question, "Can you discuss a time when competitive analysis influenced your product strategy?"

 ### Example: Enhancing a Project Management Software Based on Competitive Analysis